Suntory Beverage & Food (OTCMKTS:STBFY) Updates FY 2021 Earnings Guidance

-A number of brokerages recently commented on STBFY.
-The Goldman Sachs Group upgraded shares of Suntory Beverage & Food from a buy rating to a conviction-buy rating in a report on Friday, June 11th.
-JPMorgan Chase & Co. raised Suntory Beverage & Food from a neutral rating to an overweight rating in a research report on Tuesday, August 31st.
+STBFY has been the subject of several recent analyst reports.
+The Goldman Sachs Group upgraded Suntory Beverage & Food from a buy rating to a conviction-buy rating in a research note on Friday, June 11th.
+JPMorgan Chase & Co. raised shares of Suntory Beverage & Food from a neutral rating to an overweight rating in a research note on Tuesday, August 31st.

 Suntory Beverage & Food Ltd. engages in the manufacture and sale of food products and non-alcoholic beverages.
 It operates through the following business segments: Japan, Europe, Asia, Oceania, and Americas.
 The Japan segment produces coffee, mineral water, green and red tea, carbonated beverages, fruit juices, sports and functional drinks, and beverages for specified health use.